MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ## Additional notes

-* Data is refreshed every 24 hours.
+- Data is refreshed every 24 hours.
 The dashboard will continue to be available during the refresh.
 If the dashboard is not refreshed within 24 hours, you can contact Microsoft Support.
 Note that Microsoft does not currently support a custom refresh schedule.

-* If an organization has no active dashboard usage for two continuous weeks, the data refresh will be paused.
+- If an organization has no active dashboard usage for two continuous weeks, the data refresh will be paused.
 When a user opens the dashboard, the data will be refreshed in the next refresh cycle.

-* Data is retained for 24 months.
+- Data is retained for 24 months.

-* The Calls Dashboard uses storage capacity in the Microsoft Dataverse.
+- The Calls Dashboard uses storage capacity in the Microsoft Dataverse.
 If this increase in capacity consumption causes issues or concerns, contact Microsoft Support.

+- To make sure that all calls are logged to the Microsoft Dataverse, Microsoft recommends that users wait a few seconds after the call ends beore closing or minimizing the Dynamics 365 Remote Assist application.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]